Shadowlands (play): Production history

 The play opened at the Theatre Royal in Plymouth on 5 October 1989 before transferring to the Queen's Theatre in London on 23 October 1989, running until 8 September 1990.
 The stage version gave Joy Davidman only one son instead of two.
 The production was directed by Elijah Moshinsky and starred Nigel Hawthorne as Lewis with Jane Lapotaire as Joy.
 It won Best Play in the Evening Standard Awards for 1990.
 Lapotaire was nominated for the Laurence Olivier Award for Best Actress for her stage performance.

 Hawthorne successfully took the role of Lewis to Broadway, playing at the Brooks Atkinson Theatre from November 1990 to April 1991 and again directed by Moshinsky.
 It was nominated for the Tony Award for Best Play.
 Hawthorne co-starred in New York, with Michael Allinson as Warren Lewis and Jane Alexander as Joy, who was now given her maiden name of Joy Davidman.
 Hawthorne won a 1991 Tony award for Best Actor, while Nicholson picked up a nomination for Best Play.

 The first major revival of the play, starring Charles Dance as Lewis and Janie Dee as Joy, premiered at Cambridge Arts Theatre on 5 September 2007 before touring the UK.
 The production, directed by Michael Barker-Carven, transferred to the Wyndham's Theatre on 3 October 2007 for an eleven-week season before transferring to the Novello Theatre where it ran from 21 December 2007 to 23 February 2008.

 A new production of Shadowlands at Chichester Festival Theatre opened on 26 April 2019.
 The production, which was directed by Rachel Kavanaugh, starred Hugh Bonneville as Lewis, Liz White as Joy Gresham and Andrew Havill as Warren Lewis.

+The Chichester Festival production is set to transfer to the Aldwych Theatre in London in February 2026, with Hugh Bonneville reprising his role as Lewis.